d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 This quantity carries the required \(1/r\) behavior, governs clock-rate and propagation effects, and yields Newtonian acceleration through its gradient.
 In that sense, the existing static development already supplies a definite hierarchy: local displacement, cumulative displacement, and the associated acceleration structure.

-What remains to be developed is the dynamical law.
-At present, this framework does not derive from deeper substrate microphysics why mass has the role of sourcing displacement.
-That sourcing relation therefore remains a foundational postulate.
-The task of the present paper is to formulate the field equation from which the static equilibrium form \(D(r,d)\) emerges as the stationary solution, and to develop the consequences of causal displacement for moving and rotating sources.
+The remaining task at this layer is the dynamical law.
+The sourcing relation remains foundational at this stage, and the aim of the present paper is to write the field equation for which the static equilibrium form \(D(r,d)\) is the stationary solution, then develop the consequences of causal displacement for stationary, moving, and rotating sources.
+Reduction of the sourcing postulate to the excitation-side closure structure is left as a downstream connection to the companion excitation paper.
+Retardation is therefore not an added correction but part of the structure from the outset.

-The paper therefore does not claim to reduce gravity all the way to a deeper microscopic explanation of why mass displaces the transport structure.
-Its more limited aim is to formulate the displacement problem at the correct layer and to develop the consequences of that postulate in a causal setting.
-Once displacement is taken to be physical, and once changes in it are limited by the same propagation speed \(c\) that governs the underlying medium, retardation is no longer an added correction.
-It is part of the basic structure from the outset.
-The causal evolution of displacement is therefore the natural setting for Mercury-scale retardation effects, rotating-source response, and frame dragging.

 ## 2. Static Equilibrium Geometry and the Cumulative Field